-IMPORTANT: From May 20th, you need to remove from sale any remaining stock of products that do not comply with the Tobacco Products Directive.
+IMPORTANT: Since May 20th 2017, any remaining stock of products that do not comply with the Tobacco Products Directive CANNOT be sold.

 New EU laws on how tobacco products are manufactured, produced and sold have come into force.

 Known as the Tobacco Products Directive, the new legislation will see a range of tobacco products banned from sale, including packs of 10s, 19s, 18 1/2s, flavoured cigarettes (except menthol) and non-standard style packaging.
 New regulations covering e-cigarettes will also be included.

 Although the law came into force from May 2016, a transitional period was granted until May 2017 to allow retailers to sell old products.

 Retailers who continue to sell these prohibited items after May 2017 will face fines or criminal prosecution.

 In addition to the new EU rules, the UK government passed plain packaging legislation which will come into force from May 2017.
 Standardised packaging of tobacco products refers to measures that may be taken to restrict or end the use of logos, colours, brand images or promotional information on packaging other than brand names and product names that are displayed in a standard colour and typeface.

 To help members prepare for the changes, the NFRN has put together provide members with the information and advice they need to comply with the new laws.

 - Current information on tar, nicotine and carbon monoxide yields replaced with an information message covering 50% of the side of the pack

 - Ban on characterising flavours (menthol ban comes into force in May 2020)